 Yknot Bistro at the Yacht Club offers an all-day menu of Modern Oz.
 Here you can chill out on the deck, with its spectacular ocean views.
 Alternatively, walk along the Marina’s northern breakwall to Latitude 30, which is open for lunch and dinner.
 It’s a great place for a drink and some tapas, or perhaps a romantic oceanfront meal.

 Housed in an old butter factory, Shearwater Restaurant overlooks the Coffs Creek.
 It’s a unique place to enjoy breakfast, lunch or dinner.

 Coffs Harbour has a lively pub scene, and you can’t go past Hoey Moey for great pub grub.
-They offer daily specials from $7.50.
+They offer great value daily specials.